lacerbi/setup-athanor/PROJECT.md

 ## Core Features

-- **One-Command Setup:** Get a complete Athanor source-code instance running with a single command.
+- **One-Command Setup:** Get a complete Athanor desktop application running with a single command.
 - **Git Integration:** Clones the Athanor repository using `git` for full version control history.
 - **Automatic Fallback:** If `Git` is not installed, it automatically downloads and extracts the latest version of the repository as a ZIP file.
 - **Robust Dependency Installation:** Uses `npm ci` for a clean, reproducible build.
 Automatically falls back to `npm install` if `package-lock.json` is missing or invalid.
+- **Automatic Compilation:** Compiles the Athanor source code into a native desktop application, ready for immediate use.
 - **Prerequisite Checks:** Verifies that `Node.js` and `npm` are available before starting.
 - **Clear Feedback:** Provides colorful, easy-to-understand progress messages and instructions.